 And more centralized data is something executives want, said Ross Wainwright, CEO of Alida – a Voxpopme partner – on an episode of “Reel Talk.”

-Ross said there are so many different data sources, and many CEOs have told him they need the reporting in one place.
+Ross said there are many different data sources, and many CEOs have told him they need the reporting in one place.